-- All faculty members are expected to contribute to service. - Excepted service loads should be outlined with the understanding of smaller service loads expected from junior faculty with increasing involvement over time and greatest involvement expected from full professors. - It is expected that more senior faculty will take on greater administrative duties.
-In cases where these may take the place of research and/or teaching duties, an agreement must be reached that takes into consideration the operational requirements of the university and the unit. - Availability of credit for service or administrative opportunities external to the department (e.g. DACOPAT, SAC, Senate, other leadership opportunities in or outside UBC) and the corresponding approval process involving the head or workload committee should be outlined and demonstrate consistency across similar types of appointments.
+- It is expected that more senior faculty will take on greater administrative duties.
+In cases where these may take the place of educational leadership and/or teaching duties, an agreement must be reached that takes into consideration the operational requirements of the university and the unit. - Availability of, criteria and credit for service for extensive informal mentoring or engagement activities that may fall, for example, particularly on BIPOC faculty, should be outlined. - Availability of credit for service or administrative opportunities external to the department (e.g. DACOPAT, SAC, Senate, other leadership opportunities in or outside UBC) and the corresponding approval process involving the head or workload committee should be outlined and demonstrate consistency across similar types of appointments